Components of the Technology Acceptance Model TAM

 Objective Usability (OU): Questionnaire Constructs

 No specific items were used.
-It was measured as a ratio of time spent by the subject to the time spent by an expert on the same set of tasks.
+It was measured as a ratio of the time spent by the subject to the time spent by an expert on the same set of tasks.

 Subjective Norm (SN): 4 Questionnaire Constructs